scionassociation/scion-components_I-D/draft-rustignoli-panrg-scion-components.md

 ## SCION and Segment Routing
 Given its path-aware properties, some of SCION's characteristics might seem similar to the ones provided by Segment Routing (SR) {{RFC8402}}.
 There are, however, fundamental differences that distinguish and motivate SCION.
 The most salient one is that Segment Routing is designed to be deployed across a single trusted domain.
 SR therefore does not focus on security, which remains an open question, as outlined in {{I-D.spring-srv6-security-consideration}}.
-SCION, instead, is designed from the start to allow inter-domain communication between mutually distrustful entities.
+SCION, instead, is designed from the start to facilitate inter-domain communication between (potentially mutually distrustful) entities.
 It comes, therefore, with built-in security measures to prevent attacks (i.e., authenticating all control-plane messages and all critical fields in the data-plane header).
-Rather than competing, SCION and SR could potentially complement each other.
+Rather than competing, SCION and SR complement each other.
-SCION relies on existing intra-domain routing protocols, therefore SR can be one of the possible intra-domain routing protocols.
+SCION relies on existing intra-domain routing protocols, therefore SR can be one of the possible intra-domain forwarding mechanisms.
-A possible integration of their path-aware properties remains for now an open question.
+A possible integration of its path-aware properties remains for now an open question.

 ## SCION and other routing approaches